NumEconCopenhagen/projects-2023-magnus-kristian/README.md

 4. Exam project

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the projects in the repository requires no further packages.
+**Dependencies:** Apart from a standard Anaconda Python 3 installation and packages used in this course the projects in the repository requires no further packages.